techidaily/site-android-pokemon-go/source/_posts/in-2024-ways-to-trade-pokemon-go-from-far-away-on-infinix-zero-30-5g-drfone-by-drfone-virtual-android.md

 When you get a soft ban, its duration is about 12 hours.
 In this period, any Pokémon you catch during the ban period will leave even if you use any ball type or berries.
 It also restricts you from winning gym fights and looting Pokéstops.
 You can still keep playing Pokémon, though, as it is the most lenient form of ban.

-## Part 3: Cooldown Rules and How to Avoid Soft Ban in Pokémon Go?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6nvb0775GOM?si=peBB_Mo_4zcZFuci" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: Cooldown Rules and How to Avoid Soft Ban in Pokémon Go?

 ### 1\.
 How long does it take for a Pokémon to Cool Down?